 The following Design Standards apply to buildings contributing to the historic character of the district; buildings that would be deemed contributing with modifications and to new construction in the District.
 The standards incorporate the philosophy of the Secretary of the Interior's Standards for Rehabilitation as well as the unique conditions of the buildings within the Harthan Street District.
 These Design Standards do not apply to construction not visible from public rights of way on Harthan Street.
-For properties individually designated as historic, the Secretary of the Interior's Standards shall govern in the event of any conflicts with the Design Standards.
-All references to distances, measurements and proportions within these standards refer to the buildings as they existed on the date this ordinance is adopted
+For properties individually designated as historic, the Secretary of the Interior's Standards as historic, the Secretary of the Interior's Standards.
+All references to distances, measurements and proportions within these standards refer to the buildings as they existed on the date this ordinance is adopted.